 25. Get your picture taken in front of a mural

 Throughout Harrisburg, you’ll find impressive frescos that transform bland buildings into canvases.
 We recommend a postcard-worthy photograph in front of the "Harrisburg" mural on the corner of Reily Street and Green Street in Midtown.
+Check out the Harrisburg Mural Trail map from Sprocket Mural Works.

 26. Catch some fireworks over the Susquehanna River